Marceline Orbes: Early life

 Marceline was born in Jaca, Spain in 1873, performed in Spain, France and other continental european countries, made his way to England by around 1895.
 He had success at the London Hippodrome and then enticed by producers Thompson and Dundy to come to the New York Hippodrome, where he arrived with great fanfare in 1905.
 He was a part of shows at the Hippodrome through 1915, by which time his pantomime routine and falling gags were falling out of favor with the public.
 He did reappear at the Hippodrome for some later shows, including Good Times in 1920-21 and Better Times in 1922-23.

 Attempts to succeed in the restaurant business in New York and Connecticut both failed, and he lost money in real estate ventures.
 Out of work and out of savings, Marceline was found dead in his hotel room at the Hotel Mansfield on November 5, 1927, with photographs of his glory days on the bed, and a bullet through his head.

-Later Years
+Later years

-He was buried at Kensico Cemetery.
+After killing himself, he was buried at Kensico Cemetery.
 He was survived by his wife, from whom he had been separated since 1925.